 Large organisations: how to check if you currently provide equal pay

-How to achieve equal pay
+How can I achieve equal pay?

 These pages focus on equal pay between women and men because the equal pay provisions of the Equality Act 2010 relate specifically to sex discrimination in pay.
 However, pay systems may also be challenged under the Equality Act 2010 if they discriminate because of race, age or other protected characteristics’.